awakecard/Regex_Generator/README.md

 # REGEX Generator

-This project is influenced by my professional work, where I am always writing regular expression and appear to be using either Regex101 or Grok Debugger.

 The goal of the project is to have a clone of Regex101 with some prebuilt regular expressions, so that you can build a regular expression from the different templates making building and debugging regular expressions easy.

 ## Issues